nathanfletcher/ml_text_classification/README.md

     - number of levels the data will go through in trainig.
 There's a tensorflow command to create a level.
         - The model actually does not take in raw strings so before the string starts entering the levels, it will have to be 'tokenized' - There's a command for that.

-- Add training command to file to start training.
+4. Add training command to file to start training.
 Run the file in Jupyter notebook.

-- If you're happy with the testing and validation accuracy results, `serialize` (or package in dev language) your model.
+5. If you're happy with the testing and validation accuracy results, `serialize` (or package in dev language) your model.

     - A 'seriealized' model can be used in a REST endpoint function that takes the same kind of data it was trained with.
 Then the endpoint will spit out the result.
+A Flask example can be found [here](https://github.com/GoogleCloudPlatform/ai-platform-text-classifier-shap/blob/fd089d0734e4298e23ee164651c8d7220985b531/functions/main.py#L19)

     - For mobile apps the serialized model can be added to the mobile app code and can be used with tensorflow there.

     - For web apps, there's tensorflow js that can employ the use of models in Javascript.